Qiskit/qiskit-addon-sqd-hpc/README.md

 - Modern C++17 template library, compatible with standard (STL) interfaces.
 - Provides low-level functions for performing postselection, subsampling, and configuration recovery.
 - Able to integrate with the [sbd eigensolver](https://github.com/r-ccs-cms/sbd), which was developed at RIKEN to enable large-scale SQD calculations.
+See the [Qiskit 2.2 C API demo repository](https://github.com/qiskit-community/qiskit-capi-demo), in which a single binary harnessing both OpenMP and MPI-level parallelism is compiled for an HPC cluster.
 - Cross-architecture, tested on x86_64 and ARMv8.
 Cross-platform, tested on Linux, macOS, and Windows, using GCC, Clang, and MSVC.
 - Compile with exceptions enabled or disabled -- your choice.
 [RTTI](https://en.wikipedia.org/wiki/Run-time_type_information) is optional, too.
 - Complete [API documentation](https://qiskit.github.io/qiskit-addon-sqd-hpc/).